 In an unavoidable emergency situation where a sudden sharp turn must be made, remember to avoid over-driving your vehicle (i.e. turn the steering wheel only as rapidly and as far as required to avoid the emergency).
 Excessive steering can result in loss of vehicle control.
 Apply smooth pressure to the accelerator pedal or brake pedal when changes in vehicle speed are required.
 Avoid abrupt steering, acceleration and braking.
-This could result acceleration and braking.
 This could result in an increased risk of vehicle roll over, loss of vehicle control and personal injury.
 Use all available road surface to bring your vehicle to a safe direction of travel.